I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Edward Kay, illustrated by Mike Shiell

 A hilarious, informative, delightfully disgusting look at all things poop and pee!
 Book three in the Gross Science series.
 Published by Kids Can Press, 2022.
+Designed by Marie Bartholomew.

 “Fun, enlightening, and gross in all the best ways.” —Kirkus Reviews